mendersoftware/mender/README.md

 In order to connect to a Mender server, you either need to get a [Hosted Mender](https://hosted.mender.io/) account, or [set up a server environment](https://docs.mender.io/getting-started/create-a-test-environment).
-If you are setting up your a demo environment, you will need to put the `support/demo.crt` file into `/etc/mender/server.crt` on the device and add this to `/etc/mender/mender.conf` after the installation steps above:
+If you are setting up a demo environment, you will need to put the `support/demo.crt` file into `/etc/mender/server.crt` on the device and add the configuration line below to `/etc/mender/mender.conf` after the installation steps above:

 ```
   "ServerCertificate": "/etc/mender/server.crt"